milgrim2023/human-speed/_posts/2025-04-05-13-newtown-solo.md

 ![Track]({{site-url}}/images/route-to-newtown.png)

-I was a little nervous going into Newtown Creek as the entrance is narrow and shallow at the sides.
+I was a little nervous going into Newtown Creek as the entrance is narrow, and shallow at the sides.
 I'd timed it however for high tide or just after and in the end it was fairly obvious where to go and using the navigation software showing my position I avoided any shallow areas.
-The creek is naturally very protected and even though there was still a lot of wind, the swell was nonexistent.
+The creek is naturally very protected and even though there was still a lot of wind, the swell was nonexistent in there.

 I could see several boats already on the mooring balls and chose a free one.
-I prepared a line running from the cleat on the bow, outside the boat and back into the cockpit.
-Approaching the mooring ball into the wind I failed to keep enough speed and the wind blew me off, I quickly circled around and came in for a second attempt, this time smoothly bringing the ball alongside, hooking the pennant and passing my line through and tying it off.
-As we drifted back with the wind the pennant was pulled along the line until it reached the bow and we were secure.
+I prepared a line running from a cleat on the bow, outside the boat and back into the cockpit.
+Approaching the mooring ball into the wind I failed to keep enough speed and the wind blew me off course.
+I quickly circled around and came in for a second attempt, this time smoothly bringing the ball alongside, hooking the pennant and passing my line through and tying it off.
+As I drifted back with the wind the pennant was pulled along the line until it reached the bow and I was secure.

 ![Moored]({{site-url}}/images/moored2.png)